krsmanovic/mikrotik-distributed-ssh/README.md

 python mikrotik_ssh.py
 ```

-Example files are included in `/script` folder
+Example files are included in `/script` folder together with Python source.